Single-Family Homes Play a Bigger Role in the Rental Market

 Units in small apartment buildings comprised 32% of the overall US rental inventory.
 Large buildings formed a share of 13%.

 Consolidation within the Multifamily Space

-As shown below, the 2015-2016 year-over-year percent growth for multifamily units at 1% was double that of single-family rentals, while duplex-quadruplex units shrank further.
+As shown below, the year-over-year growth for multifamily units was 1%, double that of single-family rentals, while duplex-quadruplex units shrank further.

 At the same time, the 2015-2016 percent growth for multifamily units was significantly slower compared to the previous year (2014 to 2015) at 2.3%, while being faster for single-family rentals.

 The recent relative slowing down of the multifamily segment is due to the ongoing shift toward large apartment buildings and away from smaller properties.